10 Foods “Born and Made in Canada”

 Canada is a multi-cultural country with many influences when it comes to their cuisine.
 When you ask a Canadian: “what is a Canadian food?”, the answers will vary.
 However, here are 10 foods born and made in Canada and our contributions to the culinary world.

 To answer the pressing question: What is Canadian and where to find the best?

 Chopsticks+Forks has launched an answer to this question.
-Starting in the Spring of 2019, we will be launching the “Great Canadian Food Tour” where guests will taste and discover the essential eats born and made in Canada.
+If you’re in Toronto, join us on our “Great Canadian Food Tour” where guests will taste and discover the essential eats born and made in Canada.

 Before it began!

 It’s easy to speak of Canadian food and her contributions to the world of cuisine but it would be amiss if I didn’t pay tribute to the cuisine of those who were here long before Canada became a nation.
 I’ve had the pleasure of working and eating the delicious eats by some of the most acclaimed Indigenous chefs in Toronto and I’m privileged to showcase our Indigenous neighbours as a stop on my Food Tours through Kensington Market.
 If you’re looking for game meat, produce from seeds that have been preserved over generations all in the hands of masterful chefs, then the options below will not disappoint!

 Pow Wow Cafe: Chef Shawn, the “Chief” of this special spot in Kensington Market has been serving up Ojibwe Style tacos since 2016.
 Formerly the “Indian Taco” has roots in New Mexico and has proliferated throughout North America.
 If there is a place to get your fix, look no further than Pow Wow Cafe!
 I love this place so much and its chef, that I celebrated my 43rd birthday there and it was an absolute hit amongst my friends.